gestylinaga/Notes/docs/thm.md

 * [Bash Scripting](thmBashScripting.md) -- Basic Syntax: Variables, Debugging, Parameters, Arrays, and Conditionals

 ### Malware and Malware Analyis

 * [History of Malware](thmHistoryofMalware.md) -- Earliest forms of *Malicious Software*

 * [MAL: Malware Introductory](thmMalIntro.md) -- an Intro to Malware and Malware Analysis

 ### Encyption/Decryption

 * [Cryptography for Dummies](thmCryptforDummies.md) -- Types of Cryptography, Hashes, and Decoding/Encoding

+* [Encryption - Crypto 101](thmCrypto101.md) -- an Introduction to encryption, as Part of a Series on Crypto

 ### Penetration Testing